sosuisen/bmi-mvvm-with-builder/README.md

 ## Tech Stack

-- **Java 23** - Latest features and performance improvements.
+- **Java 23**: Multiplatform (Windows, macOS, Linux)
-- **JavaFX 24.0.2** - Modern desktop UI framework with data bindings and animations.
+- **JavaFX 24**: Modern desktop UI framework with data bindings and animations.
-- **JavaFX Builder API** - Fluent API for UI construction.
+- **JavaFX Builder API**: Fluent API for UI construction.
   - The JavaFX Builder API is built with [JavaFX Builder API Generator](https://github.com/sosuisen/javafx-builder-api-generator).
-  - Note that this artifact has not yet been registered with Maven Central.
-You can try out the API with the -SNAPSHOT version.
+  - Please note that this API has not yet been registered with Maven Central.
+You can try it out using the -SNAPSHOT version.
-- **MVVM Architecture** - Clean separation of concerns.
+- **MVVM Architecture**: Clean separation of concerns.
-- **SQLite + JOOQ** - Lightweight database with type-safe queries.
+- **SQLite + JOOQ**: Lightweight database with type-safe queries.
-- **Maven** - Dependency management and build automation.
+- **Maven**: Dependency management and build automation.

 ## Quick Start